Finding your way in multifunctional processes and recycling

-Since the beginning of LCA, there have been two major issues on which we will probably never reach consensus: how to deal with multifunctional processes and with recycling.
-This article tries to explain the concepts underlying this question.
+Since the beginning of LCA, there has been a major issue on which we will probably never reach a consensus: how to deal with multifunctional processes and recycling.
+This article tries to explain the concepts underlying this issue.

-Because there is no obvious solution to many impact allocation problems, the ISO standards for LCA leave a large degree of freedom, and they can be interpreted in many ways.
+Allocation is dividing the input or output flows of a process between the product system that is under study and other product systems.
+Because there is no obvious solution to many impact allocation problems, the ISO standards for life cycle assessment leave a large degree of freedom, and they can be interpreted in many ways.
 For the problems of recycling and multifunctional processes, there are also multiple good points of view, as you’ll understand after reading this article.

-This flexibility has led to different approaches, such as the British PAS2050 for carbon footprinting, the Greenhouse Gas (GHG) Protocol, the International EPD System, and the Product Environmental Footprint (PEF) Guide.
+This flexibility has led to different approaches, such as the British PAS2050 for carbon footprinting, the Greenhouse Gas (GHG) Protocol, the International EPD System, and the Product Environmental Footprint (PEF) methodology.

 LCI data providers also have different views on how to deal with these issues.
 For example, the Agri-footprint database is available in three versions with three different allocation keys to divide the upstream burdens of multifunctional processes between the co-products.
 The ecoinvent data is also available in three different versions, based on very diverse approaches.